jotpowers/Personal-Growth/podcasts.md

 # Podcasts

-This is my favorite material for learning while I commute.
+This was my favorite material for learning while I commuted, back when that was a thing before COVID.
+But it is still what I like to do if I'm forced to walk for exercise or getting my 42 steps for the day.
 In particular, it's because there is no other way for me to access this material.
 With audiobooks, I can still read the visualbooks versions of them.
 But, finding good podcasts is hard.
 So hard, that I actually haven't found very many that are useful at all.
 So, I'm going to list them here, with the episodes.
 This is actually a great forcing function for me, because now I'll have to go back through the ones that I said to myself "Oh shit, this is important" and re-listen.
 From there I'll try to make notes of what it was I thought was important here.
 This will also let me check if I just liked them because I was drinking at the time.

 A quick metric for me on the quality of a podcast:  Do I have to listen to it at less than 2.0X?
 If the information is so dense that I find myself dropping to 1.8 or even *gasp* 1.6, I know that either there is some real information density in here, or someone is really good at snowing me.